simon-schaefer/mantrap/README.rst

 Documentation
 -------------
 For code documentation the `Sphinx <https://www.sphinx-doc.org/en/master/>`_ engine has been used.
-For building the documentation locally setup the project and run :code:`make html` in the documentation folder.
+For building the documentation locally setup the project and run :code:`make github` in the documentation folder.
 Then open the documentation by opening the :code:`index.html` file in the resulting documentation build directory.

 Running in optimized mode